 Educators are our favorite people.
-To support educators we provide science-based educational resources, presentations, and workshops.
+To support them, we provide science-based educational resources, presentations, and workshops.
 We’ve already reached thousands of middle and high school students across the country and we aim to keep improving and growing.
 We teach about the sources and impact of plastic pollution, and empower the next generation to be a part of the solution.

-Professional Development Workshops
+Professional Development Workshops and Virtual Community Events

 Join us virtually or in-person for a workshop, guest speaker presentation, or roundtable discussion.
 Become an expert on plastic pollution and empowering youth to be a part of the solution.
 The state of plastic pollution is a rapidly changing.
 We will help you stay up to date with the newest developments and will walk you through our educational resources.